Corpus iurisprudentiae Romanae

 De tutelis

-(Concerning guardianship.)
+(Concerning Guardianship.)

 1 Paulus libro trigesimo octavo ad edictum.
 Tutela est, ut Servius definit, vis ac potestas in capite libero ad tuendum eum, qui propter aetatem sua sponte se defendere nequit, iure civili data ac permissa.
 1Tutores autem sunt qui eam vim ac potestatem habent, exque re ipsa nomen ceperunt: itaque appellantur tutores quasi tuitores atque defensores, sicut aeditui dicuntur qui aedes tuentur.
 2Mutus tutor dari non potest, quoniam auctoritatem praebere non potest.
 3Surdum non posse dari tutorem plerique et Pomponius libro sexagesimo nono ad edictum probant, quia non tantum loqui, sed et audire tutor debet.